gammu/gammu/python/doc/smsd.rst

 .. class:: gammu.smsd.SMSD(Config)

     SMSD main class, that is used for communication with phone.

+    You don't need to run the SMS daemon itself to control or ask it for status, this can be also done on separately running instances.
+All you need to do for this is to give same configuration file as that instance is using.

     :param Config: Path to SMSD configuration file.
     :type Config: string